No-fault Divorce Ends The Blame Game - What Do I Need To Know?

 The basis of the new law remains the same: divorce is only possible when a marriage has irretrievably broken down.
 However, the definition of an irretrievable breakdown has expanded to include two key changes.

-The law does also allow for a joint statement, again increasing the opportunities for a mutual split to avoid artificial imbalances.
+The new law now allows for a joint statement, again increasing the opportunities for a mutual split to avoid artificial imbalances.

 If the court fee stays the same, the minimum cost of getting a no-fault divorce will be £593.
 However, not everyone can do their own divorce and therefore, the average cost of a divorce is likely to be £772 – £1,500 even after the divorce law changes.